weavel-ai/Ape/experiments/trainer/paper/dspy_mipro/RESULT.md

 | New York Times Topics (Classification) | 0.794    | **0.818** (▲)      | 0.700 (▼)     |

 ## Benchmarks Results

-DSPy-MIPRO shows good performance in reasoning benchmarks like MATH and GPQA.

 ### BIRD-bench